klayu/hb_dialpine/content/english/pages/enable.md

 ### Activate Latest Version

-Please accept Terms of Use and Privacy Policy before activating Dial Pine service.
+Please accept Terms of Use and Privacy Policy before activating Dialpine service.

-<input type="checkbox" class="task-list-item"> I agree to [Dial Pine's Terms Of Use](/tos "Dial Pine's Terms Of Use")
+<input type="checkbox" class="task-list-item"> I agree to [Dialpine's Terms Of Use](/tos "Dialpine's Terms Of Use")